Jenna Maroney

-For her portrayal of Maroney, Krakowski was nominated four times for the Prime time Emmy Award for Outstanding Supporting Actress in a Comedy Series, and also received seven Screen Actors Guild Award nominations, winning one.
+For her portrayal of Maroney, Krakowski was nominated four times for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series, and also received seven Screen Actors Guild Award nominations, winning one.

 Character development

 In Tina Fey's original pilot script for 30 Rock, Jenna was named "Jenna DeCarlo", and The Girlie Show was titled Friday Night Bits with Jenna DeCarlo.
 In the unaired pilot for the show, Rachel Dratch, a former SNL cast member, played the role of Jenna.
 In August 2006, executive producer Lorne Michaels announced that Dratch would be replaced as Jenna.
 Later in the month, NBC announced that Krakowski had replaced Dratch, and that the character was renamed "Jenna Maroney".

-Despite being credited as a regular, the character does not appear in every episode, having been absent from five of the 21 episodes of the first season, three of the 15 episodes of the second season, and two of the 22 episodes of the third season.
-She appeared in all subsequent episodes starting from Season 4.
+Krakowski was credited as a main cast member, and the character appeared in all but 10 episodes.

 Fictional biography

-Jenna was born Yustrepa Gronkowitz on February 24, 1969 in Tampa, FL, and grew up in Bakersfield, CA. In "The Return of Avery Jessup", however, Jenna mentions being from the Florida Panhandle, from a town called "Toilet Swamp Cove".
-She also is revealed to have a strong Southern accent that she conceals.
+Jenna was born Yustrepa Gronkowitz on February 24, 1969 in Tampa, FL, and grew up in Bakersfield, CA. In "The Return of Avery Jessup", however, Jenna mentions being from "Toilet Swamp Cove" in the Florida Panhandle.
+She also is revealed to have a strong Southern accent that she suppresses.
 In "Queen of Jordan 2: Mystery of the Phantom Pooper", it was revealed that she was conceived in a Florida bathroom.
-Her ethnic origin is that of an Ashkenazi Jew (with an extra chromosome), as revealed through a DNA sample, which Jack mistakenly thought belonged to Kaylie Hooper.
-In "The One with the Cast of Night Court", she mentions that she has had hand reduction surgery.
+Jenna says that the day she was born her mother was chain-smoking on a curb.
+Her ethnic origin is that of an Ashkenazi Jew (with an extra Y chromosome), as revealed through a DNA sample, which Jack mistakenly thought belonged to Kaylie Hooper.
 Jenna's father, Werner (or possibly Travis) Maroney was a burger server in suburban Santa Barbara, before leaving her mother, Verna (Jan Hooks), for a "curly-haired surfer" named Roberta — which hurt her.
-In "Secret Santa", she reveals to Jack "Danny" Baker that after that, her mother forced her to sit on every mall Santa's lap in Bakersfield in an attempt to find him.
-It is hinted that because of this, Jenna has developed "daddy issues".
-However, despite all this, Jenna still expresses affection for her father, claiming that she will always be his "little girl".
+In "Secret Santa", she reveals to Jack "Danny" Baker that her mother forced her to sit on every mall Santa's lap in Bakersfield in an attempt to find him.
+As a young girl, Jenna competed in child pageants and was on Weight Watchers at age six (though the math was too much and she eventually turned to cigarettes).
+She performed Christmas carols inside Sears as a distraction while her mother shoplifted.
+Jenna's entire church group was eaten by a bear, which Jenna witnesses while playing dead.
+It is mentioned that she has a sister who died (and that Jenna felt pushed aside and forgotten at her funeral).

-Jenna started her singing career when she was young, by singing Christmas carols in Sears, as a distraction while her mother shoplifted.
-Jenna went to elementary and presumably high school on a boat which was sunk by some Miami Heat fans.
-Jenna studied game show pointing and theatre superstitions, and also majored in portraying prom queens and murdered runaways (mentioned in "Black Light Attack") at the Royal Tampa Academy of Dramatic Tricks.
-Jenna also studied voice at Northwestern University where she first met Liz Lemon in 1993.